 What is a robot?

-There are many definitions for robots.
+There are many definitions of robots.
 In general, a robot is a physical machine or object that is capable of carrying out actions autonomously.
 Robots can be programmable and have built-in or attached sensors (e.g. distance, temperature, light, inclination).
 With the use of coding, a robot can change its behaviour or execute a series of actions.
 Learn more about coding here.

 Dash & Dot (Tablet)